postmannen/steward/README.md

 and for a shell command of type command to a host named "ship2"

-`ship2.CommandACK.Shellcommand`
+`ship2.CommandACK.CLICommand
+`

 ## TODO

 - Add config file options to use when starting up the program for options.

-- Rename ShellCommand to cli
+- Rename CLICommand to cli

 - Make a scraper that first send an EventACK, and the content of the scraping is returned by a node as a new EventACK back the where the initial event originated.